Manningham Heritage Advisory Service

 The municipality’s history is rich; approximately 200 heritage places are protected under the Heritage Overlay of the Council’s Planning Scheme, and of these, 11 places are included on the Victorian Heritage Register.
 Of these sites, many date from the mid-late nineteenth century, and include places associated with the early agricultural history of the area and the mining of gold in Warrandyte.
 Rapid suburban development occurring in the area in the mid-twentieth century means that a number of heritage places within the City are also associated with this period.

 Since 2014, Context has been engaged by Manningham City Council to advise on the care and protection of its heritage sites, and we continue to be committed to promoting the value of protecting these places within the local community.
 The multi-disciplinary nature of our team means that expertise is offered in the management of both built heritage places and landscapes, such as parks and groups of significant trees.
-Dr Christina Dyson leads the heritage advisory service at the Council, and provides regular in-house advice to its statutory and strategic planning departments.
-Guided by Council’s heritage policy, her work for Council is diverse and includes working with the Heritage Advisory Committee to administer a local Heritage Grants Program.
+Mark Huntersmith has led Manningham’s heritage advisory service since 2019, providing regular in-house advice to the statutory and strategic planning departments.
+Guided by Council’s heritage policy, hiswork for Council is diverse and includes working with the Heritage Advisory Committee to administer a local Heritage Grants Program.